shriram-s6/Coursera/Sentimental Analysis/Fake Twitter Data/Readme.md

-Coursera Project - Sentimental Analysis using Fake twitter data
+Coursera Project - Sentimental Analysis using Fake twitter data using python

 We have provided some synthetic (fake, semi-randomly generated) twitter data in a csv file named project_twitter_data.csv which has the text of a tweet, the number of retweets of that tweet, and the number of replies to that tweet.